 For the benefit of its employees, the School participates in a multiple employer defined contribution 401(k) plan, through its professional employment organization partner, TriNet Group, Inc. (see Note 8).
 Under the 401(k) plan, all employees of the School can elect to make semi-monthly contributions to a personal retirement account.
 The School will make matching contributions to any employee contributions, dollar for dollar, up to \$500 per employee per calendar year.
-For the year ended June 30, 2017, all employees were eligible to participate in the 401(k) plan and all employees were eligible for the employer match.
-Employer match for the years ended June 30, 2017 and 2016 were \$14,385 and \$13,490.
+For the years ended June 30, 2018 and 2017, all employees were eligible to participate in the 401(k) plan and all employees were eligible for the employer match.
+Employer match for the years ended June 30, 2018 and 2017 was \$10,630 and \$14,385.